awsdocs/iam-user-guide/doc_source/id_tags.md

 + `iam:UntagRole`
 + `iam:UntagUser`

-**To allow an IAM identity to add, list, or remove a tag for a specific user**
+**To allow an IAM entity to add, list, or remove a tag for a specific user**

-Add the following statement to the permissions policy for the IAM identity that needs to manage tags\.
+Add the following statement to the permissions policy for the IAM entity that needs to manage tags\.
 Use your account number and replace *<username>* with the name of the user that needs to be managed\.
 To learn how to create a policy using this example JSON policy document, see [Creating Policies on the JSON Tab](access_policies_create.md#access_policies_create-json-editor)\.

 ```
 {